 Cloud & Heat: World record with PUE value of 1.014

 Water cooling as a secret weapon

-What was understood decades ago at Porsche and in the automotive sector is still a long way from reaching data centers.
+What was understood decades ago at Porsche and in the automotive sector has not yet reached data centres by a long shot.
 Water can absorb heat 3300 times better and conduct it 20 times better than air.
 So it makes sense to make use of these properties for cooling the server blades.
-This is exactly what the company Megware from Dresden offers exactly this.
+This is exactly what the company Megware from Dresden, Germany.

 With a smart overall concept created by Cloud & Heat this means a world record with a PUE value of 1.014.